-Although many of the illustrations depict individuals, they are all dressed and equipped in the contemporary manner, so that a drawing of workman building the Abbey at the behest of King Offa gives a good idea of 13th century construction techniques .
+Although many of the illustrations depict individuals, they are all dressed and equipped in the contemporary manner, so that a drawing of workmen building the Abbey at the behest of King Offa gives a good idea of 13th century construction techniques.

 One of Matthew’s most famous illustrations was his drawings from life of an elephant – a fantastical creature so far as most people in England were concerned.
-The elephant was given to King Henry III in 1255 by King Louis VIII of France – the same Frenchman whose troops had plundered Redbourn Priory in 1217 .
+The elephant was given to King Henry III in 1255 by King Louis IX of France who had in turn received it as a gift from the emir of Egypt.
 The elephant was housed in the Tower of London from its arrival in December 1255 to its demise in 1257, and during that period, Matthew visited the Tower and made sketches.
 The resulting drawings were far better than many contemporary depictions – notably because they showed that elephants had knees.

 Matthew’s other works

 Matthew also produced a number of other significant works, including several saints’ lives (otherwise known as hagiographies), and the Gesta Abbatum, a history of the monastery of St Albans.
 From 1247, Matthew also published in the Liber Additoramentorum (Book of Additions) many supporting documents, observations and illustrations that he deemed too lengthy to include in the chronicles.

 The hagiographies were not intended to be biographies of the saints – rather they were accounts of ‘the actions and suffering of an individual in witnessing to their faith’ .
 The hagiographies included lives of Edward the Confessor, Stephen Langton (the Archbishop of Canterbury forced on King John by the Pope) and, of course, the saints Alban and Amphibalus.